Top of the page

 The Company and Supply Chain

 Robert Scott & Sons Ltd are a manufacturing and janitorial products supplier with a head office based in North West England and over 2000 customers worldwide.
 With around 220 employees, all our workforce, whether employed directly or through an employment agency are recruited from within the UK and employed in the UK.
+The supply chain includes the sourcing of raw materials including mop yarns, knitting yarns and plastics, locally, nationally and worldwide.

 Our Commitment

+Robert Scott & Sons are committed to preventing slavery, forced or compulsory labour, abuse of power over vulnerable individuals, human trafficking or exploitation in any part of the business or supply chain.
+An integrated approach has been established to managing human rights across the business, including risks related to slavery and human trafficking.
 Robert Scott & Sons are members of SEDEX (Supplier Ethical Data Exchange) and Stronger Together.
 Both are not-for-profit organisations dedicated to driving improvements in ethical and responsible business practices, providing the guidance required to prevent, uncover and report any modern slavery methods which may be taking place in global supply chains, with the aim of creating a world where fair work, free from exploitation may be achieved.

 Processes for Combatting Slavery and Human Trafficking

 We expect our national and international supply chains to have suitable anti-slavery and human trafficking policies and procedures in place.
 To police this, our suppliers must submit an audit report using an independent third party body.
 On submission it will be reviewed by our compliance team to ensure it meets our audit criteria.
+If a potential supplier fails to meet our expectations or is unable to supply the information required, we may decide to not enter into an agreement to purchase or if this is an existing supplier, their contract may be terminated.

 As part of our process to identify and mitigate risk, we adhere to strict guidelines to protect workers from poor treatment and exploitation covering issues such as working hours, training, terms and conditions of employment and the national minimum wage.
 We do this by assessing;